Will-Banksy/reflist/README.md

 Specifying the format for reference output is done with format strings, which are just markdown but instances of ${field_name} are replaced by the value of field_name in the bibtex entry.

-E.g. Here is a simple Harvard-esque format string for journal articles:
+E.g. Here is a simple Harvard-esque format string for journal articles (the format my uni uses):
 ```
 ${AUTHOR} (${YEAR}) ‘${TITLE}’, *${JOURNAL}*, ${VOLUME}(${NUMBER}), pp. ${PAGES}. doi: ${DOI}
 ```